 New added features include 10x more official practice questions (over 7,000 now) through a partnership with LSAC.
 Plans starting at $279 for 1-month access.
 You can also get a 12-month premium plan for $299.

-LSAT Prep Course Promo Codes & Discounts
+Online LSAT Prep Courses Promo Codes & Discounts

 Looking to get into the law school of your dreams with a good LSAT score but you’re worried about the price of a prep course?
 Look no further than our list of discounts and promotional codes below that are geared towards the top-rated LSAT study tools and prep courses.
 We even have deals from top-tier companies like Kaplan and Princeton Review!

-What is the Best LSAT Review Course?
+What is the Best LSAT Prep Course?

 |LSAT Review Courses||Best for:|

 |LSAT Max Study Materials||Most Practice Exams|

 While there are students that use a variety of methods to prepare for the LSAT exam, to give yourself the greatest chance of success it’s recommended to prepare for your exam with a professional review course.
 The content, organization and scheduling tools are all designed to give you the best possible advantage when taking the test.

 Depending on the company and content, the price of an LSAT prep course can vary.
 Some of the cheapest options will cost around $300-500, whereas some of the most expensive courses will cost more than $2,000.